30-Sep-25 Blog

 Source: DWS

 In simplified terms, the correlation between the local equity market and the currency must be less than negative one-half of the ratio of the currency volatility to the local equity volatility.
 Perhaps the most important part of this equation is that this correlation breakeven must always be negative.
-In other words, the correlations between equities and currencies must be negative (and in some cases significantly negative) to justify not hedging the currency risk purely as it relates to risk or volatility reduction.
+In other words, the correlations between equities and currencies must be negative (and in some cases significantly negative) to justify not hedging the currency risk purely as it relates specifically to risk or volatility reduction (although this does not account for the potential positive or negative returns from the currency).

 Volatility of local equity and currency

-Because this investment consists of 2 distinct risks, the way these risks interact will dictate to what extent the currency risk will add volatility to the investment.
-Using the correlation breakeven equation, we can demonstrate that, over the past decade, this correlation break-even level has hovered around -0.25 (shown in chart below), which has been far lower than the realized correlation between the local equity and currency indices.
+Because this investment consists of 2 distinct risks, the way these risks interact will help determine to what extent the currency risk will add volatility to the investment.
+Using the correlation breakeven equation, we can demonstrate that, over the past decade, this correlation break-even level has hovered around -0.28 (shown in Figure 16), which has been far lower than the realized correlation between the returns of the local equity and currency indices.

 Conclusion